HyeeunMok/FoodDeliveryWebsite/README.md

 This is a template for website which delivers food.
 I made this using a tutorial: https://www.udemy.com/design-and-develop-a-killer-website-with-html5-and-css3/learn/v4/overview

 I'm temporarily hosting this at the following address:
+Map is working with Edge, but not with Crome.

 http://mokh.dev.fast.sheridanc.on.ca/omnifood/